panaresium/ResourceBookingSystem/README.md

 automatically uploads `data/site.db` to Azure File Share whenever its contents change.
 You should see messages indicating success.
+The initialization also creates `data/admin_config.json` containing example users, roles and resources.
+If this file already exists, it will be loaded and used to populate the database.
+Any changes made to admin records are written back to this JSON file so it can be easily backed up or edited.
 Pass `force=True` if you want to **reset and wipe** existing data:
    ```python
    >>> init_db(force=True)